 When you cut them in half, you will see hairs and seeds in the middle.
 If you aren’t planning to do something that involves straining them, you have to remove the hair and the seeds.
 Deseeding them and dehairing them is really not worth the bother.
 The hairs can be quite a skin irritant if they work their way into your fingers; in fact, the hairs used to be used as a base for itching powders, homemade and otherwise.
 Your hands will feel very itchy after cleaning them.
 If eaten, they can also irritate the stomach.

 For this reason, most people recommend making from them something like jelly or syrup, which you can just boil and strain.

-Rose Hips can be dried whole, and used to make a tisane with.
-To make a tisane, boil dried Rose Hips in water for about 10 minutes.
-Allow 2 tbsp per 2 cups / 1 pint of water / 500 ml.
-While being boiled, the Hips will swell and split, letting the water get at the flavour inside.
+Rose hips can be dried whole, and used to make a tisane with.
+To make a tisane, boil dried rose hips in water for about 10 minutes.
+Allow 2 tablespoon per 2 cups / 1 pint of water / 500 ml.
+While being boiled, the hips will swell and split, letting the water get at the flavour inside.
 Just pouring boiling water over them won’t do the trick; you won’t get any taste.
-Strain well -- remember what the irritating hairs would feel like inside you.
+Strain well — remember what the irritating hairs would feel like inside you.